 The evening opened with a welcome to guests from Master of Ceremonies, Max Darwin, and Dinner Chairperson and AHRC NYC Board Member, Meri Krassner.

 New York City Council Speaker, Melissa Mark-Viverito

-“Tonight is extremely special and rewarding, because it is a testimony to how organizational leadership, direct support professionals, care givers, and people in organizations that serve work as a collective to send a strong message to New Yorkers about the all important work of AHRC in the 65 years since its inception,” said District 8 New York City Council Speaker, Melissa Mark-Viverito, who joined as a special guest of the event.
+“Tonight is extremely special and rewarding because it is a testimony to how organizational leadership, direct support professionals, caregivers, and people in organizations that serve work as a collective to send a strong message to New Yorkers about the all-important work of AHRC in the 65 years since its inception,” said District 8 New York City Council Speaker, Melissa Mark-Viverito, who joined as a special guest of the event.

-“New York has a long and proud tradition of providing high-quality supports to people with developmental disabilities.
+“New York has a long and proud tradition of providing high-quality support to people with developmental disabilities.
 We have succeeded because of partnerships among families, non-profit providers, and government,” said AHRC NYC’s Executive Director, Gary Lind.
 “And so it’s in that spirit that we recognize the leadership from Senator Carlucci, the professional accomplishments of Mark Brandt, and the fierce dedication of Dorothy Stone.”

 New York State Senator, David Calucci

 Laura J. Kennedy, President of the AHRC NYC Board of Directors, presented the Humanitarian Award to the first of the evening’s honorees, New York State Senator, David Carlucci.
 As Chairman of the Senate Mental Health and Developmental Disabilities Committee, Senator Carlucci fought for the restoration of critical funding for the Office of People with Developmental Disabilities, and the non-profit service providers that assist our most vulnerable residents.